Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

   This will create a MkDocs configuration file `mkdocs.yml` in the root of the repository and a file `index.md` in the `docs/` directory.
 Make sure to add these new files to Git.

-  You can now create the documentation website locally by running `mkdocs serve`.
+- Create the documentation website locally by running `mkdocs serve`.
 This builds the homepage and runs a local web server.
 It will also look for changes to the Markdown files and the `mkdocs.yml` file while it is running to rebuild the website. `mkdocs serve` should print something like the following on the screen

   ```bash
   mkdocs serve